ecks9511/StocksWebsite/README.md

 - Ensure views work correctly on devices with different screen sizes
 - Allow the user to change the time frame while looking at stock/crypto data

+Getting your own AlphaVantage API key can be done here: https://www.alphavantage.co/support/#api-key

+A list of crypto abbreviations can be found here: https://www.alphavantage.co/digital_currency_list/

 (Project currently includes AlphaVantage API key...please get your own key through the AlphaVantage website)

 <b>Preview</b>